≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-As seen in the chart above, Altria’s shipment volumes reached record lows as of fiscal 2022 for both the smokeable product and oral tobacco product segments.
+As indicated in the chart above, Altria’s shipment volumes hit record lows in fiscal 2022 for these segments.
+Lower shipment volumes translate to reduced revenue and potentially smaller dividends.

-Therefore, Altria’s declining shipment volumes may threaten its consistent dividend payments.
+As a result, Altria’s decreasing shipment volumes could jeopardize its ability to maintain consistent dividend payments.

 Back To Table Of Contents